Moonrise Kingdom (score): Reception

 Faded Glamour wrote "Desplat’s compositions are magical, whimsical pieces that are exciting and joyous and dramatic, sometimes all at once.
 They complete Anderson’s world beautifully."
 Jonathan Broxton wrote "the music for Moonrise Kingdom is certainly creative in its makeup, and mirrors the off-kilter nature of the film itself, I found myself completely unable to engage with Desplat’s music on an emotional level; it’s music that’s just “there” – pretty, light, lively, but never really going much beyond the bare bones in terms of what it provides the listener.
 In many ways, it’s a perfect reflection of Anderson’s directorial and screenwriting sensibility: it stays detached from the audience, instead being content to present a few light-hearted vignettes that either connect with the audience, or don’t.
 There’s no middle ground."
 Mint's Sanjukta Sharma called the music as "scintillating", while The Hollywood Reporter's Todd McCarthy and Collider's Adam Chitwood called the score and "excellent" and "wonderfully bright".
 Calling it as one of the "best film scores of 2012", IndieWire stated "Desplat's score fits perfectly, despite featuring in brief".
 IndieWire, and Collider also called it as one of the "decade's best film score".

 Accolades

-Moonrise Kingdom was ruled out from being eligible among the 104 film scores for the Best Original Score category at the 85th Academy Awards, due to the use of Benjamin Britten's music in the score.
-Desplat's score for his another film Argo, was instead nominated for the same category.
-The score and the soundtrack, intended to be shortlisted for Best Score Soundtrack and Best Compilation Soundtrack for visual media, but ultimately could not get selected.
+Moonrise Kingdom was not eligible to be nominated for Best Original Score at the 85th Academy Awards, due to the Desplat's use of Benjamin Britten's music in the score.